Davey Tree Expert Company: Service divisions

-According to Davey Tree, it operates in two segments, residential/commercial, and utility.
+The company operates in two segments, residential/commercial, and utility.
 It has research, technical support, and laboratory diagnostic facilities.
 The residential/commercial segment is involved in the treatment, preservation, maintenance, removal, and planting of trees, shrubs, and other plant life.
 The segment's services also include landscaping, grounds maintenance, tree surgery, as well as the application of fertilizers, herbicides, and insecticides.
 The utility services segment engages vegetation management around power lines, rights-of-way, and chemical brush control services; and natural resource management and consulting, forestry research and development, and environmental planning services.